emptymalei/physics/docs/quantum/quantum-mechanics-beginners.rst

   where :math:`\hat H` is the Hamiltonian operator.

+  .. admonition:: Comments
+     :class: note

      The logic here is that we first find the way to describe a system, then think about how to find out the information we need from the state vector and also find the evolution of the state vector.
 Then we need the operator and Schrodinger equation.
 Finally, we would like to relate the theory to experiments, and it comes the measurement postulate.

      Later we will need the relation between position and momentum, which becomes the fourth postulate.